The-Marcy-Lab-School-Assignments/8-0-1-assignment-Z-noob/README.md

 # Build a Static Web Server Using Express!
+Can't access repo  settings because "on the main page of the repository, look for the "Settings" tab.
+It is usually located in the right-hand side of the repository menu, next to 'Insights' and 'Security.'"
+So, here's link: https://eight-0-1-assignment-10hh.onrender.com

 In this assignment, you will be tasked with creating and deploying a simple Express server.
 The server will have four GET endpoints, two that serve HTML and two that serve raw data.
 One of those data endpoints will use query parameters.